This Day in History: John Marshall, the Liberty Bell, & a life well lived

 That final appointment is what he is best known for today.

 One landmark case that came before his Court was the case of Marbury v.
 Madison.
 That case deserves its own post.
+Marshall had personal knowledge of the events in question, because they occurred while he was Secretary of State.
+Would modern rules require him to recuse himself?
+Nevertheless, the court’s ruling in that case established the concept of “judicial review.”

 In other words, the Court has the power to say if a law is unconstitutional.
 “It is emphatically the duty of the Judicial Department to say what the law is,” Marshall concluded.